London and Leeds

 Day Three - 16 September - Kensington Gardens, Watkins Books, and Dishoom

-After breakfast at the hotel, we strolled over to Kensington Gardens, which offered an incredible experience walking through its serene paths.
-We were in awe of the round pond teeming with Ravens, swans, and ducks, wandering and swimming about.
+After breakfast at the hotel, we strolled over to Kensington Gardens, and walked around its various paths.
+We were in awe of the round pond with the swans and ducks that were wandering and swimming about.
 It was a spectacular sight to behold.

 Our next stop was Watkins Books, which was conveniently located near the tube station.
-We spent some time browsing through various collections before making our way to Covent Garden for lunch at Dishoom, which sounded too charming to resist.
-The restaurant provided yet another fabulous meal, which we thoroughly enjoyed.
-Satisfied, we made our way back to our hotel.
+We spent some time browsing through various collections before making our way to Covent Garden for lunch at Dishoom.
+After luch we made our way back to the hotel.

 Day Four - 17 September - British Museum and Library.

-After the Museum, we made our way to the British Library, where we again wandered through numerous thought-provoking areas of the library.
+After the Museum, we made our way to the British Library, where we explored all the exhibits and collections that we could.
 However, the impact of the sinus congestion was starting to take over, signaling that it was time to head back to our hotel.

-Upon returning, we picked up a sandwich and smoothie from Pret, a popular sandwich chain, before settling in for some relaxing self-care.
-Though it wasn’t how we planned to spend the remainder of our day, it was necessary to take the time to recharge for what was to come.
+Upon returning, we picked up a sandwich and smoothie from Pret, a popular sandwich chain, before settling in for the evening.
+Though it was not how we planned to spend the remainder of our day, it was necessary to take the time to recharge for what was to come.

 The day to conclude our London journey had finally arrived, and we were headed back home.
 After breakfast, we made our way via the tube to Paddington station, followed by the Heathrow Express to the airport.
 Once we arrived, we printed our boarding passes and made our way through security, maneuvering our burdensome book-laden bags.

-After successfully finishing security checks, we grabbed some food from one of the restaurants available within or close to the airport terminal area.
+After successfully finishing security checks, we grabbed some food from one of the restaurants available within the secured side of the airport area.
 We then patiently waited for our plane to arrive, and eventually proceeded to the gate for boarding.

 Our return trip started with an eight-hour Virgin Atlantic flight to Atlanta.
 After landing in Atlanta, we boarded our Delta flight for the next leg of our journey, the flight home.
 We later arrived home safely, albeit tired, later that evening.

-Although it is a bittersweet moment to say goodbye to a city filled with memories and rich history, we had created lasting impressions while also making our way back home safely.
+Although it is a bittersweet moment to say goodbye to a city filled with memories and rich history, we had created lasting impressions.